JDmocho/Appium/README.md

 `make tests`

-If you don’t want run all tests, but only specific test, modify  test suit on run.py For example, run only first and second test:
+If you don’t want run all tests, but only specific test, modify  test suit in run.py For example, run only first and second test:

     test_1 = unittest.TestLoader().loadTestsFromTestCase(AccountLogin)